 Here you can 'Add' a new integration.
 Enter a name and set the 'External system' to Office 365.
 For the link you need to use the GoBright service account you've setup earlier on.

 For a name you can set any name.
 Set the 'Authentication type' to 'Modern authentication'.
-Click on 'Link (Calendar integration)'.
+Below that, select 'Delegate mode, using service account'.
+Then, click on 'Link (Calendar integration)'.
 You will be redirected to Microsoft to login with your service account.

 Microsoft Teams link